ccnlab/deep-obj-cat/sims/saccade/README.md

 * Really need the *higher order* layers to learn sensory + motor states -- is there a way to do the outer-loop, longer-time-scale prediction story here, in higher layers?

+# Parameters

+The `sac_env` specifies the width of the popcode bumps -- it is better to have these relatively wide -- narrow bumps require more inhibition to restrict activity to the bumps, which makes the thing unstable.
+Also wider bumps support more units voting and, in principle, better accuracy overall.